 Wish is riskier, because everything ships from China, and so far I have a 65% success rate with getting what I want shipped to me and as described.

 Whenever you order online, make sure you are getting authentic-looking things that will last.
 You don’t want to end up having something that looks like a cheap Halloween costume.

 Renaissance Festival Costume Essentials for Ladies

-For ladies, I highly recommended you buy a corset over making one.
+For ladies, I highly recommended you buy a corset vs. making one.
 It is challenging to make on your own if you are not an expert seamstress.

 Find a good pair of boots.
 Boots make the outfit.
 If you can get a good pair of boots, it will transform the rest of your outfit.
 They are also the trickiest to buy on a budget.
-My recommendation, check out what Amazon has to offer.
+My recommendation, check out what Amazon offers.

 Renaissance Festival Costume Essentials for Men

-To bring the whole thing together you need a belt or something to wrap around you.
-They used a single looped belt and tied the leather around it.
+To bring the whole thing together, you need a belt or something to wrap around you.
+In Tudor England, they used a single looped belt and tied a leather strap around it.

 However, you decide to dress up for the Minnesota Renaissance Festival.
 Remember to have some fun.
 Engage with the performers.
 Not everyone dressed up there is a performer.
 And bring a lot of single-dollar bills because a lot of them work for tips.